 1. Education about PTSD and PE

-PE starts with education about PTSD and common ways people respond to trauma.
-The therapist will ask your loved one about symptoms, explain how PE works, and discuss the goals of treatment.
-You can help by:
+PE starts with education about PTSD, treatment, and common ways people respond to trauma.
+The therapist will ask your loved one about symptoms, explain how PTSD develops, how PE works, and discuss the goals of treatment.
+During this phase of treatment, your loved one will be encouraged to share handouts about PTSD and PE with you.
+They will also learn a breathing technique that they can use as needed.

-• Learning about trauma, PTSD, and PE.
+• Reading these handouts and learning about trauma, PTSD, and PE.
 Knowing the basics is a great place to start.
 The resources listed at the end of this page can help.

 • Asking your loved one to share information about PTSD.
 You can also ask about treatment goals.